MOSCOW - Russia's 2018 World Cup bid chief

 to think they respect us as well," he added.

 "I hope we can put this matter to rest for good now."

 Russia and England are bidding for the 2018 finals along

 with joint bids from Spain/Portugal and Belgium/Netherlands.

-The United States, Japan, South Korea, Qatar and Australia
+United States, Japan, South Korea, Qatar and Australia are the

 Spurs miss out on Champions League again despite highest Premier League points tally